 Treasure: Halfling Bag.
 The bones of a dead halfling lie on the floor of this room, discoverable by any character who actively searches for it or steps in its square.
 The skeleton still wears a dry rotting leather bag.
 Inside the bag, the characters find more treasure, the nature of which is determined by the level of the adventure, as shown in the table below.
-Magic items marked with an asterisk are detailed in the appendix.
 The bag also contains a tiny arrow-shaped key, regardless of the adventure's level.